 BVG and its 14,600 employees ensure that hundreds of thousands of local people, visitors and tourists can travel to work, back home and through the city and it handles 2.9 million journeys every day.
 About 1.1 billion passengers use the services provided by Germany’s largest urban transport company every year.

-Switch to your chosen country website and discover our services for each location.
+Switch to your chosen country or regional website and discover our services for each location.
 You will have a choice of different languages.

 Visit our corporate website